Feds sue Arkansas insurer over fired employee who had a baby

 The U.S. Equal Employment Opportunity Commission filed the lawsuit Wednesday in Little Rock against USAble Life on behalf of former employee Christian DeClue.

 The EEOC complaint says DeClue had interviewed for two promotions at USAble Life during her maternity leave but was denied the jobs.
-The company said she lacked the requisite managerial experience, but she complained to company officials that she was blocked because she would need lactation breaks and was taking medication for postpartum depression.
+The company said she lacked the requisite managerial experience, but she complained to company officials in late March 2018 that she was blocked because she would need lactation breaks and was taking medication for postpartum depression.

-When DeClue complained to Blue Cross Blue Shield, which is served and partially owned by USAble Life, DeClue said she was fired for complaining to a third party.
+When DeClue complained in early April 2018 to Blue Cross Blue Shield, which is served and partially owned by USAble Life, DeClue said she was fired a week later in retaliation for complaining to a third party.

+The commission said it filed the lawsuit after efforts failed to reach a settlement.

+“An employer cannot punish an employee for complaining about treatment that the employee reasonably believes constitutes discrimination,” EEOC District Director Delner Franklin-Thomas said in a statement.
+“Terminating an employee because of her complaint creates a chilling effect in the workplace and discourages others from complaining.